Tasweermahal Actresses Mayuri Kango: From Acting to Corporate Big League

 Personal Life and Accomplishments

 She married an NRI, Aditya Dhillon, in 2003.
 The couple had a son in 2011.
 However, Mayuri’s journey took a turn towards the corporate world when she decided to pursue higher education.
-She moved to New York and earned an MBA in marketing and finance from Baruch College of Zicklin School of Business.
+She moved to New York and earned an MBA in marketing and finance from Baruch College’s Zicklin School of Business.
 This educational endeavour paved the way for her transition from an actress to a corporate executive.

 In March 2019, Mayuri joined Google India as the Head of Industry—Agency Business, bringing her unique perspective and rich experience to the tech giant.
 Her journey from the sets of Hindi films and TV to the boardrooms of a global corporation is not just about a career change; it’s about the evolution of a person who continues to inspire many with her adaptability and determination.